 But what about chronic stress?
 What effect does that have on your heart?

-While a connection has yet to be scientifically proven, initial studies suggest that chronic stress and an unhealthy level of stress hormones may contribute to inflammation of the heart muscle, a factor in heart disease, as well as changes in the way your blood clots, which can increase your risk of heart attack.
+While a connection has yet to be scientifically proven, initial studies suggest that chronic stress and an unhealthy level of stress hormones may contribute to heart disease.

-That’s not all.
-Stress can make your blood pressure spike, as well as make you feel more like overeating, smoking or skipping out on exercise – all of which are risk factors for heart disease.
+Stress can make you feel like wanting to overeat, smoke or skip out on exercise – all of which are risk factors for heart disease.

 IBS is a common chronic disorder that affects the large intestine, causing cramping, pain, bloating, and diarrhoea or constipation.
 Flare-ups can be caused by several different factors, and many people with the condition find that stress is one of them.

 In fact, almost 60% of people with IBS meet the criteria for a psychiatric disorder such as anxiety or depression.
 IBS sufferers frequently experience mood disorders such as anxiety or depression.
 Some of the mood disorders may also arise because of poorly controlled IBS symptoms.

 So, what's the link?
 Well, stress has been linked to increased movement and sensitivity in the intestines.
 As the pain pathways in our central nervous systems are linked to our gut processes, external stressors can trigger unpleasant bowel symptoms.
 There is also evidence to show that stress and mood disorders can alter our gut microbiome and affect our immune system, both of which are important for proper gut function.